 One way is by driving less.
 Can you walk or ride your bike where you need to go?
 It will save you money, be healthy for you, and maybe make you feel good inside.

 Another way is by accelerating gently when you drive.
 There should be no abrupt motions with the accelerator because that uses up more gas.
+This is referred to as hypermiling and is can reduce your gas cost by as much as 20% depending on what your curring driving habits are.

 If you’re smart, you can save money without giving up much.
 Make sure you don’t sacrifice the things that are most important to you to save.
 Here are some tips to help you do that: